csancheze/Readme-generator/Readme.md

   ## Usage

-Enter node index.js on the command line in the folder where files are downloaded and answer the questions
+Enter node index.js on the command line in the folder where files are downloaded and answer the questions.
+Be sure to change the assets/images/screenshot.png to match your project.